 Skip to main content

 This tutorial will show you how to fine-tune an LLM for text generation.
-If you only have a single input and output you want the model to learn, this is the right fine-tuning method for you.
+Text generation is useful for tasks like classification like sentiment analysis where you have a single input and output you want the model to learn.
+Small language models are great for tasks like this because they are fast and cheap to fine-tune and run.

-For this example, we are using a formatted version of the mlabonne/FineTome-100k dataset filtered to only educational content and limited to the first 3,000 rows.
-The dataset has one column for the prompt and one for the response.
+For this example, we are teaching the model to classify financial sentiment from text.
+You can follow along with the Tutorials/FinancialSentiment dataset containing 2000 rows of text and their corresponding sentiment labels.
+The dataset has one column for the prompt and one for the sentiment label (positive, negative, or neutral).
 Oxen supports datasets in a variety of formats, including jsonl, csv, and parquet. datasets-page

 Fine-Tuning The Model

 Once you have uploaded your dataset, click the “Actions” button and select “Fine-tune a model”.
 Fine-tune button Next select your base model, the prompt source, the response source, whether you’d like to use LoRA or not, and if you want advanced control over the fine-tune.
+For this example, we are using the Qwen3-0.6B model, which is small and fast to fine-tune.
 Fine-tune first page For our Advance Options, you can have control over hyper-parameters and model specifications like learning rate, batch size, and number of epochs.
 Advanced options photo

 Monitoring the Fine-Tune